Dr Lee Fallin

 Lee has published research on inclusion in Higher Education, the purpose of the academic library and on contemporary issues in learning development.
 He has supported methodology and methods for a number of research projects, including the use of software like NVivo and the application of approaches like Critical Discourse Analysis and Systematic Literature Reviews.

 Lee holds a Bachelor of Arts (Hons) in Geography, a PG Cert in eLearning, a PG Cert in Academic Practice and a Doctorate in Education (EdD).
-He is a Fellow of the Royal Geographical Society, a Senior Fellow of the Higher Education Academy and a Certified Leading Practitioner with the Association of Learning Development in Higher Education (ALDinHE).
+He is a Fellow of the Royal Geographical Society, a Senior Fellow of the Higher Education Academy, a Certified Member of the Association of Learning Technology (CMALT) and a Certified Leading Practitioner with the Association of Learning Development in Higher Education (ALDinHE).
 Lee is also recognised as a Microsoft Innovative Educator Expert and is a Microsoft Certified Educator.
-He is currently working towards recognition with the Association of Learning Technology (ALT).

 Lee's teaching expertise focuses on research methods and philosophy; academic and visual literacies; academic communication; 21st century learning and the use of technology to aid teaching and research.